-SBIA expresses support for “Investing in Main Street Act”
+SBIA Expresses Support for Investing in Main Street Act

-WASHINGTON, DC (July 6, 2021) – The Small Business Investor Alliance (SBIA), the association for private equity funds investing in American small businesses, is pleased to express strong support for bipartisan legislation introduced by Rep. Judy Chu (D-CA) and Rep. Andrew R. Garbarino (R-NY) that is designed to release more capital investment into American small businesses.
-The “Investing in Main Street Act” (H.R.
-4256) would allow certain banks and savings associations to invest more into small business investment companies (SBICs) by lifting an outdated statutory cap, while ensuring bank regulators maintain sufficient oversight over bank investment in SBICs.
+January 25, 2023 (Washington, D.C.) – The Small Business Investor Alliance (SBIA), the association of America’s small business investors, is pleased to express strong support for bipartisan legislation introduced by Rep. Judy Chu (D-CA) and Rep. Andrew R. Garbarino (R-NY) that is designed to increase investments into American small businesses.
+The “Investing in Main Street Act of 2023” (H.R.
+400) fixes conflicting laws that limited investments into Small Business Investment Companies (SBICs), which in turn invest exclusively in growing small businesses.

 SBIA has long been a proponent of market-driven solutions to capital access and inclusivity.
 Small business investors want to work with the Administration and Congress on a bipartisan basis to promote policies that expand the benefits of free enterprise to all Americans.